QA Level 3 Award in First Aid at Work (RQF)

 First Aid At Work Course Assessment

-Delegates must have completed their online learning and attend both face-to-face learning days to be eligible for assessment, which is done by continuous observation and questioning during the course, e.g. activities, quizzes and roleplay.
+Delegates must have completed their online learning and attend both face-to-face learning days to be eligible for assessment.
+Continuous observation and questioning during the course is used to assess, e.g. activities, quizzes and roleplay.
 On successful completion delegates will receive a First Aid at Work course certificate which is valid for 3 years.